Apples and Oranges (song): TV performances

 Pink Floyd, along with Barrett, mimed the song on their first US televised performances on The Pat Boone Show and American Bandstand.
 Barrett kept his lips closed during the first performance but mimed competently on the latter show, of which footage survives.
 After Barrett was replaced by David Gilmour, the band recorded a promotional film in Belgium in a fruit market with Roger Waters lip synching, as Barrett had left the band by this point.

 Release

-This was the group's first single that failed to break into the UK charts, and their US label Tower Records issued a US-only single instead: "Flaming" b/w "The Gnome" (Tower 378).
+It was the group's first single that failed to break into the UK charts, and their US label Tower Records issued a US-only single instead: "Flaming" b/w "The Gnome" (Tower 378).
 Waters blamed the single's sales performance on Norman Smith: "'Apples and Oranges' was destroyed by the production.
 It's a fucking good song".
-When the single failed to reach the charts, Barrett's reply was that he "couldn't care less."
+When the single failed to reach the charts, Barrett's reply was that he "couldn't care less".